mavost/docuserver/aws.md

 ##### EKS: Elastic Kubernetes Service

-Open-source service with can work cross cloud platform and on premise data center at the cost of reduced compatibility with AWS.
+Open-source service with can work cross cloud platform and on-premises data center at the cost of reduced compatibility with AWS.

 *EKS-Distro* is an option to self-manage an Kubernetes.
 Where EKS is a fully managed Kubernetes platform, while EKS-D is available to install and manage yourself.
 You can run EKS-D on-premises, in a cloud, or on your own systems.
 EKS-D provides a path to having essentially the same Amazon EKS Kubernetes distribution running wherever you need to run it.